HOME

 Civil Record: Harry Land, son of John Land, cloth drawer, and Lydia Land, formerly Law, was born January 2, 1867, Wood Well, Batley.
 The birth was reported by Lydia Land, mother.

-Church Record: I did not find the baptismal record for Harry Land.
+Church Record: I did not find the baptismal record for Harry Land as of July 2011.

 Further Records: Harry immigrated to Philadelphia with his mother in 1883 and married in Philadelphia in 1896.
 See Lydia and Her Children in Philadelphia